This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 One of the most common issues with this material is that it can suffer from splits.

-This rarely happens on small roofs such as those seen on porches but is often seen on very large areas such as double garages.
+This rarely happens on small roofs such as those found on porches but is often seen on very large areas such as double garages.

 The good news is that fibreglass can be easily repaired.